 2 ---+------+----- 1 -+------+------- 0 ------+------+--The pairwise comparison of sections indicates that 1 must be shifted 5 units to the right to align it to 0, and 2 must be shifted 2 units to the left to align it to 1.
 Performing those operations would give:

 3 ___--+------+----- 2 __---+------+----- 1 ------+------+---__ 0 -----+------+--___This result is generally usable if there are relatively few sections and if you do not care about the image that is lost off the edges for sections farther away from the center of the stack.
-However, if there are a large number of sections (say, > 50), the shifts can accumulate unacceptably.
+However, if there are a large number of sections (say, > 30), the shifts can accumulate unacceptably.
 Also, there may be cases in which the cues that are used for alignment actually should progress across the image area through the sections.
 To avoid these problems, it is possible to have each section aligned to a "local" average alignment based on a linear fit to trends in the transformations for the nearby sections.
 This procedure will retain the trends but align adjacent sections as well as possible by eliminating deviations from the trends.
 This is the default mode of operation of Xftoxg, invoked by the Local fitting (retain trends) choice.
 The resulting transforms would give:

 3 --+------+-------- 2 _---+------+------ 1 ------+------+---_ 0 --------+------+--The situation is more complex if there are trends in rotation or size.
 Rotation trends can occur because of curvature of the ribbon of sections, or because of progressive rotation of the features used for alignment.
 Trends in size can easily occur when using Xfalign, if the features that govern the alignment change size progressively through the series.
 Here is a series of sections with such a size change: